bakangoa/ngbin-framework/README.md

 # ngbin-framework
-Ngbin framework is a PHP micro framework developed by our engineers to introduce a new way to handle and process http request
+Ngbin framework is a PHP micro framework developed to introduce a new way to handle and process http request

 # How to install ?